OlvArthur/hubla-challenge/README.md

 ## 👋 Welcome

-This is the work i have done for the selection process technical challenge for joining Hubla.
-This repository contains the source code for my solution as well as documentation for the project setup and description.
+This is the work i have done to showcase some of my skills and my passion for new challenges as well as my capabilities in documentation and time management
 ## Project Description

 ### Problem to Solve
-As Hubla works with the creator-affiliate model where a creator can sell their products as well as allow affiliates to also sell this product with a selling fee, there is a natural and urgent need of such platform to allow its customers, the sellers, to upload files with financial transactions information regarding fees and profits from the products sales.
+This project is for a creator-affiliate model where a creator can sell their products as well as allow affiliates to also sell this product with a selling fee, there is a natural and urgent need of such platform to allow its customers, the sellers, to upload files with financial transactions information regarding fees and profits from the products sales.

 ### Success Definition
 In order to fully satisfy the customers, the platforms needs to provide the following functionalities: